GDPR Employee Monitoring Compliance Considerations for Employers

 Organisations must establish procedures to handle these rights requests effectively when they relate to monitoring data.

-Selecting the appropriate lawful basis for employee monitoring is one of the most critical compliance decisions an organisation will make.
+Selecting the appropriate lawful basis for employee monitoring is one of the most important compliance decisions an organisation will make.
 This choice affects the rights available to employees and the obligations that employers have.
-Failing to select an appropriate lawful basis can result in unlawful monitoring, which may lead to legal disputes, claims of unfair dismissal, and discrimination issues under employment law.
+Failing to select an appropriate lawful basis can result in unlawful monitoring, which may lead to legal disputes, unfair dismissal claims, and discrimination claims under employment law.

 While consent might seem like a straightforward option, it’s generally problematic in the employment context.
 The GDPR requires that consent be: